 Based on the results of the seen area analysis developed for Task 2, travel routes, and potential viewer characteristics, HDR and Kimley-Horn identified 11 potential Key Views.
-The RC evaluated these sites during its July 27, 2023, RC meeting and selected six for field investigation4.
+The RC evaluated these sites during its July 27, 2023, RC meeting and selected six for field investigation.

-Based on RC requests to evaluate the potential effects of additional lighting associated with Bad Creek II, Duke Energy used a similar process to identify potential locations for lighting visualizations in consultation with the RC5.
+Based on RC requests to evaluate the potential effects of additional lighting associated with Bad Creek II, Duke Energy used a similar process to identify potential locations for lighting visualizations in consultation with the RC.

-3 Humidity and windspeed were obtained from Lake Jocassee Station Greer, SC undefined | Weather Underground (wunderground.com).
-Accessed on February 7, 2024.
+&lt;sup>3 Humidity and windspeed were obtained from Lake Jocassee Station Greer, SC undefined | Weather Underground (wunderground.com).
+Accessed on February7, 2024.

-4 See Appendix A for a summary of the July 27, 2023, meeting discussion.
+&lt;sup>4 See Appendix A for a summary of the July 27, 2023, meeting discussion.

-5 See Appendix A for the October 11, 2023, email requesting RC input regarding potential locations for nighttime views.
+&lt;sup>5 See Appendix A for the October 11, 2023, email requesting RC input regarding potential locations for nighttime views.

-Following acquisition of the photographs at the potential daytime Key views, the RC met on January 11, 2024, to finalize the Key Views6.
+Following acquisition of the photographs at the potential daytime Key views, the RC met on January 11, 2024, to finalize the Key Views.
 (See Appendix B for all the views reviewed by the RC.)